crocs-muni/usable-cert-validation/_guides/gnutls_ocsp.md

 This step establishes an out-of-band connection with the OCSP Responder.

-In our example, the cURL library is used to establish such a connection.
-Curl is able to send an HTTP POST Request with the OCSP Request header.
+In our example, the cURL library is used to establish such a connection. cURL can send an HTTP POST Request with the OCSP Request header.

 ```c
 /* Export OCSP Request from gnutls_ocsp_req_t structure to gnutls_datum_t structure. */